SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

 1. Now, click on Next from the lower right corner to move on to the next page.

 <validation step="f00aaa9f-7a98-4314-9310-a1fcd61130aa" />

+## Summary

+In this exercise, you onboarded an on-prem SQL Server to Azure Arc using PowerShell commands to Azure Portal.

+### You have successfully completed the lab